 In an already costly process, these few tax tips may be able to help individuals save some money.
 While taxes may be the last thing on their mind, they should be prepared for these tax changes as soon as possible.

-If you have any questions about taxes in the divorce process or any other issue, the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-Please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri for further information.
+If you have any questions about taxes in the divorce process or any other issue, the Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+Please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.